josephinemho/Analyzing_Unstructured_Data_for_Finance/predicting_stock_market_trends_with_Twitter/README.md

-# Taking the Tweets of X tech thought leaders to predict the NASDAQ-100 Technology Sector Index (NDXT)
+# Taking the Tweets of 30 tech thought leaders to predict the NASDAQ-100 Technology Sector Index (NDXT)

 ## Outline